Thursday, July 7, 2016

 A key to this balancing act is another chemical, manufactured inside the RBC, called BPG.
 Remember that name, we’ll come back to it.

 RBCs are actually larger than your smallest capillaries, but that’s not a problem: dissolved in your blood is a gas called nitric oxide that signals the capillaries to dilate.
-The RBC deforms and squeezes tightly into the capillary; that skin-to-skin contact permits the offloading of its oxygen; then the RBC springs back into donut shape when it gets back to roomier territory.
+The RBC deforms and squeezes tightly into the capillary; that skin-to-skin contact between the capillary wall and the RBC wall permits the offloading of its oxygen; then the RBC springs back into its donut-like shape when it gets back to roomier territory.

 Now: here’s why it was important for you to wade through all that: Storing blood for any length of time changes it.

 • The first change that occurs in stored blood is off-gassing.
-The nitric oxide begins to dissipate.
+The nitric oxide begins to dissipate immediately.
 Within 4 hours, half of it is gone.
+Remember, nitric oxide is the signal to your capillaries to let the blood cells in.

 • The low temperature of stored blood lowers the pH.
 Your body fights to keep your blood's pH at 7.35.
-As storage lowers that number it makes blood more acidic.
+As storage lowers that number blood becomes more acidic.

 • Those RBCs that survive in storage become frail and less flexible.
 The weakening RBCs begin to leak BPG – the chemical we spoke of earlier that performs the balancing act.
 RBCs with less BPG do a great job of attracting oxygen but are lousy at delivering it.